kogapf/remote-cli-for-anycubic-photon/README.md

 ## Installation

 Run `sudo make install`.
+(Take note that only a symbolic link is created to `/usr/local/bin/photos`.)

 ## Usage

 ```
 photos connect --target IP:PORT
-	Connect with the printer and saves the information at ~/.photos
+	Connect to the printer and save the information at ~/.photos
 photos list
 	List files on the plugged in USB drive
+photos shell
+	Opens an interactive shell.
+Neat for testing raw gcodes and analyzing the return messages.
 photos upload FILE
 photos download FILE
 photos delete FILE
+photos top-fan [always_on | always_off | during_printing]
+photos bottom-fan [on | off | during-print]
+	Fan settings are not saved, i.e. they reset when the printer is turned off and on again.
 ```

-There are other commands, documentation is yet to be do.
+There are other commands, documentation is yet to be done.
 Look at the source.